BadinediR/aws-codepipeline-eks-rds-efs-s3/README.md

 root of the repository.
 This project allows you to

 use a single shell script that launches a CodePipeline using CloudFormation.
 The initial deployment only sets up the deployment pipeline.
-Then the individual deployment of Kubeflow is pulled from code commit which allows for separate versioning of individual cluster changes.
+Then the individual deployment of Kubeflow is pulled from CodeCommit which allows for separate versioning of individual cluster changes.
 This also allows for cluster upgrades to be handled with a single git commit.

 <div align="center">